To footnote or not

 Some arguments for footnotes are that they allow for:

-- Quick access: the information is there at the bottom of the page.
+- Quick access: The information is at the bottom of the page.

-- Elaboration: allows you to further develop the arguments without distracting the main narrative.
+- Elaboration: Notes further develop the arguments without distracting the main narrative.

-I have for a long time been very fascinated with the concept of hypertext, and the possibilities that non-linear writing opens for.
+For a long time, I have been fascinated with the concept of hypertext and the possibilities that non-linear writing opens up.
 This in itself should be a good argument for me liking footnotes.
-The problem, however, is that foonotes, at least in the traditional sense, are very far from the ideas of hypertext.
+The problem, however, is that footnotes, at least in the traditional sense, are very far from the ideas of hypertext.
 First, footnotes often seem to be used to dump content that the author did not feel was necessary/relevant/interesting enough to include in the main text.
-Second, the footnote is a dead-end, from which the only way out is to go back to where you came from.
-As such, footnotes do not open for the concept of hypertext as an interwoven web of texts (yes, it sounds a bit silly to write this in 2012, but despite the progress of the www, hypertext as a concept and method is still just in its infancy).
+Second, the footnote is a dead-end; the only way out is to return to where you came from.
+As such, footnotes do not open for the concept of hypertext as an interwoven web of texts (yes, it sounds silly to write this in 2012, but despite the progress of the www, hypertext as a concept and method is still in its infancy).

-There are certainly cases when you are uncertain as to whether a part of your text should be included or not, particularly when beginning to write a manuscript.
+There are cases when you are still determining whether a part of your text should be included, particularly when beginning to write a manuscript.
 That is also one of the reasons why I often use footnotes myself as a writing method, moving content back and forth between the main text and the footnotes.
-Writing is always based on decision-making: what should I include and what should I leave out?
-The problem with footnotes is that they can be used as an excuse of not getting rid of content that is not really necessary, as this quote summarises well:
+Writing is always based on decision-making: What should I include, and what should I leave out?
+The problem with footnotes is that they can be used as an excuse for not getting rid of content that is not necessary, as this quote summarises well:

 But think whether such information needs to be present at all.
 If the term being footnoted in the first of these examples is so obscure, why not merely explain it? […] You should make every effort to make your work a pleasure to read.
 Reading it should not be an epic struggle on the part of your hapless reader.

-That is the reason why I usually end up either throwing away the footnotes, or including them in the text as I finalise my manuscripts.
+That is why I usually throw away the footnotes or include them in the text as I finalize my manuscripts.

 (Foot/end)notes in electronic documents

-The last reason I am sceptical about footnotes, is the move towards electronic documents.
+The last reason I am skeptical about footnotes is the move towards electronic documents.
 While footnotes may make sense in a printed document, they usually end up as endnotes in electronic documents (where there is no static concept of “pages”).
-For that reason, it may be easier to just work with endnotes in the first place, since the document can be more easily used in both printed and electronic format.
+For that reason, it may be easier to work with endnotes in the first place since the document can be more easily used in both printed and electronic formats.

-Working with static, dead-end endnotes in electronic documents is not very future-optimistic, though.
-Then I would rather hope that we could work towards proper hypertexts, in which multiple layers/levels of text could be intertwined.
-Until that is possible, and accepted in scientific writing, I prefer to write and read linear texts without (foot/end)notes.
-I believe that is easier both for the author and for the reader.
+Working with static, dead-end endnotes in electronic documents is not very future-optimistic.
+Then, I would instead work towards proper hypertexts, in which multiple layers/levels of text could be intertwined.
+Until that is accepted in scientific writing, I prefer to write and read linear texts without (foot/end)notes.
+That is easier both for the author and for the reader.